Three veterans of the Glider Pilot Regiment are coming to Arnhem and Renkum for the commemorations and will fly gliders in Dutch skies once again.

 The Glider Pilots had their own Regimental Association until last year, but with the declining number of veterans and a lack of support they were forced to wind it down.
 The children and grandchildren of these men wanted to keep the memory of the Regiment alive and, at the same time, create a support network for the veterans who are still with us.

-The Glider Pilot Regiment Society (GPRS).
+In January of this year, they formed a new civilian society; The Glider Pilot Regiment Society (GPRS).
 It gives family members free access to research and keeps the memory of the glider pilots and their regiment alive.
 In addition, they organise events in the UK and visit commemorations in other countries.

-Postillion Hotel Arnhem for providing accommodation, it has allowed the Society to help this group of veterans to come to Arnhem and Renkum for the commemorations.
+With the help of the Society’s growing number of members and friends, the generous sponsorship of KLM Luchtvaartmaatschappij and DAX Vans for the veteran’s travel to and around the Netherlands, Postillion Hotel Arnhem for providing accommodation, it has allowed the Society to help this group of veterans to come to Arnhem and Renkum for the commemorations.